ACortellari/ACortellari.github.io/tpc/turkey_palestine_collection.md

 ## Sources in the Leftist Press

 The sources provided here span the years 1968 to 1971 representing just a fraction of the leftist weekly and monthly publications from that period.
 Although the initial corpus was more extensive, only the sources included in my bibliography are currently listed.
-Additional sources may be made available here in the future.
-Sources published in leftist publications will gradually be made available in the <a href='https://github.com/andreacortellari/andreacortellari.github.io/tree/main/tpc/Sources%20Database'>Sources Database</a> (as .csv files for ease in fruition).
+Additional sources may gradually be made available in the <a href='https://github.com/andreacortellari/andreacortellari.github.io/tree/main/tpc/Sources%20Database'>Sources Database</a> (as .csv files for ease in fruition).

 The database includes the following: